dotnetcore/SmartSql/README.md

 # SmartSql - [Documentation](https://doc.smartsql.net/)
 ## 0. Why ?
- - 拥抱 跨平台 DotNet Core，是时候了。
+ - Embrace the cross platform.
+DotNet Core, it's time！
- - 基于Dapper，不再重复造轮子。Dapper性能你懂的。
+ - Based on Dapper, no more wheels are repeated.
+Dapper performance you know!

 ## 1. So SmartSql
  - TargetFramework: .NETStandard,Version=v1.4